menu

 Occupations and Workforce

-When you are in Riviera, you'll notice that it is more blue-collar than most other communities in America.
-37.43% of Riviera’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Riviera is a blue-collar town, with 37.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Riviera is a town of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Riviera who work in teaching (14.04%), office and administrative support (11.99%), and sales jobs (11.99%).

 A relatively large number of people in Riviera telecommute to their jobs.
 Overall, about 9.14% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.